Algos-hub/dotfiles/README.md

 ### 1: Install tpm

 This tmux configuration requires the tpm.
-If you already have tpm installed you can skip this step.
+If you already have tpm installed you can skip this step.<br/>
-To install tmp you can follow their install guides in their official Github repo [here](https://github.com/tmux-plugins/tpm?tab=readme-ov-file#installation)
+To install tmp you can follow their install guides in their official Github repo [here](https://github.com/tmux-plugins/tpm?tab=readme-ov-file#installation)<br/>

 Once that's done, open tmux and press `Prefix` + `I` (with my dotfiles, the `Prefix` should be `CTRL + Space`, otherwise the default should be `CTRL + B`)